hove-io/navitia/documentation/rfc/distributed.md

 appropriate engine.
 This is done asynchronously.
 If public transport is disabled (max_duration=0) jormungandr returns these results and stops.

 Then we start computing the stop points that can be reached for each mode at both extremity.
 This is done by using a crowfly at constant speed that is computed by kraken.

 While this is computing we look for stop point that can be accessed in zero sec (typically the stop_point of the stop_area).
 This might require a call to kraken in some cases.

-At this point we have to wait for all of the previous tasks to finish, when this is done we can create a matrix of stop_points accessible per mode, that we update with "real" duration by using the configured engine for each mode.
+The previous step will let us build a matrix of stop_points accessible per mode that will be updated with "real" duration by using the configured streetnetwork engine and it's matrix API.
-This is where we use the matrix capabilities of the streetnetwork engines.

-After this we have for each modes at the origin and the destination a matrix of stop_points with the time required to access them.

-This matrix is used to start the Public Transport part of the algorithm.
+At this point we can launch the public transport part of the algorithm, we will launch one for each valid combination of departure mode and arrival mode.
+To start it we need:
+  - the origin matrix
+  - the destination matrix
+  - the direct path
+As soon as we have these three elements the PT journey for a combination will be launched.

 Kraken returns journeys that we will need to complete by computing a streetnetwork journey from the origin to the departure stop_point of the first section and another journeys from the destination stop_point of the last section to the destination.
+Like others operations this is done asynchronously as soon as we get a kraken response and if multiple journeys use the same fallback journey, it will only be computed one time.